Brianonchari/Ds-Algorithms/README.md

 ## Intro
-Data structures and algorithms are essential in writing effecient code and also in designing good software.The goal of this repository is to document my learnings and implementations of various data structures and algorithms.
+Data structures and algorithms are essential in writing effecient code and also in designing good software.The goal of this repository is to document my learnings and implementations of various data structures and algorithms in Java.

 ## Data Structures
 Data structures are a means of organizing and storing data in a computer so a to make it effective to perfom operations on the stored data.